yyyu200/gappw/README.md

 ```

-N.B. spin-polarized not implement; more accurate gap should get more digits from outdir.
+N.B. set verbosity='high' in scf calculation for No. of k-points > 100; spin-polarized not implement; more accurate gap should get more digits from outdir.

 Sample output:
 ```